ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 # Dashboard
 #todo Dashboard link and photo

-# Future Work
+# Future Work That Could Be Done
 1. More experimentation with the Airflow configuration and VM instance.
 I would like to attempt a lightweight version using the [sequential executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/sequential.html) instead of the [celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) and [SQLite over Postgres backend](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html#choosing-database-backend).
 1. I would like to try more automation around the devops implimentation of the entire pipeline.
 I would like to see if I could automate more of the dockerfile to execute more steps of the initialization.
 1. Explore making the airflow instance less brittle.
-Not using any local compute, but rather push more compute to [cloud functions](https://cloud.google.com/functions)
+Not using any local compute, but rather push more compute to external [cloud functions](https://cloud.google.com/functions).
-1. Build out more reports, more testing, explore different methods surrounding dbt
+1. Build out more reports, more testing, explore different methods surrounding dbt.
+1. Data Science, Time Series Analysis

 # Acknowledgements
 Thanks to the instructors.